ashvithakumar/HCATest1/README.md

 Go to git hub Repo and under code tab, under local - copy link for `Clone using the web URL`. (eg:- the http link  https://github.com/ashvithakumar/HCATest1.git)

-In your local machine terminal, go to the location where the folder needs to be cloned and run command - `git clone <copied url>` (eg:- git clone <copied url>)
+In your local machine terminal, go to the location where the folder needs to be cloned and run command - `git clone <copied url>`

 Navigate to your clonned folder in terminal, and run `npm install` to install the dependencies in your project